Sunday, March 10, 2019

 2. Read your owner’s manual.

 The car manufacturer is giving you the owner’s manual for good reasons.
 You must read it to make sure you know what to do to properly maintain your car and to know how to detect and solve minor problems.
-This can certainly help to make you avoid unnecessary maintenance or repair costs.
+This can certainly help you avoid unnecessary maintenance or repair costs.

 3. Change oil according the the manufacturer’s recommendations.